Party I of IV

 Trustee sale guarantee (TSG):

 A title insurer provides a title insurance policy to the lender in a non-judicial process.
-The effect is that the trustee sale guarantee provides legal notice that the property has been sold under the state's applicable regulations.
+The effect is that the trustee sale guarantee provides legal notice that the property has been sold in accordance with the state’s applicable regulations.

 Loopholds available to borrowers to circumvent the system: